genesis331/crowddetect/README.md

-# crowddetect
+# CrowdControl

-CrowdDetect is a crowd number estimation tool based on machine learning through a multi-column convolutional neural network (MCNN) model.
+CrowdControl is a crowd number estimation tool based on machine learning through a multi-column convolutional neural network (MCNN) model.
 It consists of a server and a client.

 ## Features
 - Monitor passenger numbers using cameras